 18) Do the same to the direction point for the other anchor point.
-Take care to keep the direction point straight, otherwise the curve may follow an unusual angle (you can hold shift when you drag to keep it straight).
+Take care to keep the direction point straight, otherwise the curve may follow an unusual angle.

 The result should be a smooth curve on the corner of the shape as shown both with and without guides in the example below.